CollectQT/quirell/readme.md

     $ pip freeze > requirements.txt

-If you made any code changes, make sure the code runs successfully via running and stopping a debug server (so assets are rebuilt), then running and stopping a production sever (to see if anything breaks)
+If you made any code changes, make sure the code runs successfully via...

+((WIP))

-    $ python webapp/main.py
+    python -m quirell.test
-    $ foreman start

-If you added a new folder, add it to the **Project Architecture** section of this readme

 **If you are a core maintainer** you will be expected to pull changes from **'develop'** into **'production'**, then push them to heroku.
 The do that, run: